-- a. meet Medicaid or NCHC qualifications for participation; - b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and
+- b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.

-- c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity. - 6.1 Provider Qualifications and Occupational Licensing Entity RegulationsNone Apply.
+6.1 Provider Qualifications and Occupational Licensing Entity Regulations